LukaszHoszowski/sfrout/README.md

 ### Python interface

-- create a python file and pase in below script.
+- create a python file and paste in below script.
 Amend domain and path to your reports file

 ```python
 import sfrout